 Arancini are a traditional Sicilian dish found throughout the south of Italy.
 They consist of deep fried balls of breadcrumb coated risotto, usually wrapped around a filling of ragu sauce or cheese.
-During a week-long in Otranto, my meals were about 70% arancini based.
+During a week-long stay in Otranto in Puglia, my meals were about 70% arancini based.

 They are a really great way to use up leftover risotto, and are good things to make ahead as canapés or as part of an antipasti.
 I had steered clear of trying to make them as I try generally not to make deep fat fried food in case my brain finally connects how much fat actually goes into it, and I stop eating it altogether, preferring to live in blissful denial when ordering fried food in restaurants.
 So when I saw a post over at Frugal Feeding about making baked arancini, I decided to give it a whirl myself.